-The President will recommend to the Board the employment or re-employment of faculty members to be awarded term or annual appointments, advising the Board in writing as to the tenure status, proposed academic rank, and highest degree of each nominee.
+The President will recommend to the Board the employment or re-employment of faculty members to be awarded term or annual appointments, advising the Board in writing as to the proposed academic rank, and highest degree of each nominee.

-POLICY: 2.6 LIMITATION ON CONTRACTS WITH PREVIOUS
+POLICY: 2.6 LIMITATION ON CONTRACTS WITH PREVIOUS EMPLOYEES

-EMPLOYEES
+SCOPE: FACULTY AND STAFF

+POLICY NUMBER: 2.6

+APPROVED:

+REVISED: March 2002

 None of the funds appropriated by the Appropriations Act, 75th Legislative Session, may be used to enter into a contract for consulting or professional services or into an employment contract, with any individual who has been previously employed by the department or agency within the past twelve months.
-For the purpose of this section, the term "employment contract" shall include a personal services contract regardless of whether the performance of such a contract involves the traditional relationship of employer and employee.
+For the purpose of this section, the term "employment contract" shall include a personal services contract regardless of whether the performance of such a contract involves the traditional relationship of employee.